 It is CAFII's intent to try to find creative solutions to the AMF's expectations which will lead to positive consumer outcomes.
-The Fact Sheet, as prescribed by the RADM, is not aligned with credit card-embedded insurance benefits and would be a "forced fit."
+The Fact Sheet, as prescribed by the RADM, is not well-aligned with credit cardembedded insurance benefits and would be a "forced fit.".
+As a result, if no modifications are made to the Fact Sheet or other creative solutions are not identified, mandating the use of the Fact Sheet in the case of credit card-embedded insurance benefits will only lead to major consumer confusion.

-Therefore, CAFII recommends that, in the case of credit card-embedded insurance benefits, the AMF should authorize credit card distributors to use the "Reserved for use by the insurer" section of the Fact Sheet to clarify important details about the embedded benefits.
+Therefore, CAFII recommends that, in the case of credit card-embedded insurance benefits, the AMF should authorize credit card distributors to use the "Reserved for use by the insurer" section of the Fact Sheet to clarify important details, including how termination of coverage would operate.

 The "It's your choice" and "How to choose" sections are not well suited to credit card-embedded insurance benefits, but the Fact Sheet section that is of particular concern is "Right to Cancel."
 As stated previously, credit card-embedded insurance benefits cannot be cancelled without cancelling the credit card itself.
-This is due to the fact that the coverages embedded in a credit card are issued under a group master policy to the policyholder (i.e. a bank or credit union) for the benefit of individual cardholders, who are provided with insurance certificates as participants under the group policy.
-Therefore, an individual cardholder under the group master policy cannot choose to cancel coverage under the certificate, as only the policyholder can terminate a group policy which would have the effect of cancelling coverage for all cardholders.